Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 4. Gently wipe the charging contacts on both the Mini Robot Vacuum K10+ and the auto-empty station with a clean cloth.
 5. Unplug the power cord from the auto-empty station and then plug it back in.
 6. Place the K10+ about 1 meter in front of the auto-empty station, then open the SwitchBot app, go to the Mini Robot Vacuum K10+ section, and tap the "Charge" button to see if it returns to the auto-empty station.
-7. If the issue persists after following these steps, we’ll determine if the robot needs repair or replacement.
-Please provide a video showing the robot failing to return to the auto-empty station.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Can I Copy the Existing Map to Create Multiple Floor Maps with SwitchBot Mini Robot Vacuum K10+?

 Unfortunately, the K10+ does not currently support creating new maps directly through duplication or copying, even if the rooms are very similar in size.
 The K10+ robot requires separate maps to be created for different floors in practical use.

 ---
 ### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Auto-Empty Station Is Not Powering On